ScienceComputing/Python_Programming/Data_Structure_Algorithm/Stack.md

-Last-In-First-Out: the last inserted item will be the first item to be removed
+**Last-In-First-Out**: the last inserted item will be the first item to be removed

 The following `push` and `pop` algorithms have $O(1)$ complexity.
 ```